kpj/DictyPy/Readme.md

 Group all dicty genes into functional groups and compute respective codon usages.

-## Used Data

-All data was acquired from [dictybase](http://dictybase.org/).

 ## Usage

 The main functionality can be found in `main.py`.
 Furthermore, additional filters can be put into `filters.py`.

+## Used Data

+All data was acquired from [dictybase](http://dictybase.org/).

+## Used Modules

+Most of the work is done using the [biopython](http://biopython.org/) module.